The best bulking books, courses, and programs for skinny guys trying to build muscle.

 • No gimmicks.
 No weird diet fads, no secret tricks, and no misleading marketing.
 You’ll come away with a healthy attitude towards muscle, strength, and fitness.

-This program wasn’t as popular as some of the others.
-I included it on this list because it’s one of the few programs with purely positive reviews.
+This program was the least popular of the five programs, but it also got the highest ratio of positive reviews.
 Everyone who mentioned it recommended it.
 It’s also the only program on this list designed specifically for naturally skinny guys.

-Overall, I recommend this program for skinny guys who want to bulk up for strength-oriented sports.
+Overall, I recommend this program for skinny guys in high school who want to bulk up for strength sports.
 This program puts a huge emphasis on fitness and conditioning, but instead of coming at it from the perspective of the typical overweight person, it’s for skinny guys trying to bulk up.
 I love that.
-It will probably work best if you combine it with some in-person coaching.
+Just be mindful that you’ll need to pair this program with a bunch of your own research.

 Superior Muscle Growth by A Workout Routine